 I would almost certainly write both reviews differently today, but, to my eyes at least, they offer an interesting window into what it was like to be reviewing movies for both Christian and secular publications at that point in my life.

-Incidentally, I have written a few blog posts about the Jurassic Park movies over the years, too, and my favorite by far is this one on how The Lost World stood out from all the other disaster/action flicks released in the mid-’90s by actually killing the damn dog.
+Incidentally, I have written a few blog posts about the Jurassic Park movies over the years, too, and my favorite by far is this one on how The Lost World stood out from all the other disaster/action flicks released in the mid-’90s because it actually killed the damn dog.
 You’ll know what I mean when you read it.

 On a more tangential note, see also this post on my 1999 interview with Sir Richard Attenborough, the actor-turned-Oscar-winning-director who returned to acting after a 14-year hiatus to play John Hammond, the entrepreneur who creates the original Jurassic Park and brings the dinosaurs back to life in the first place.